Halicery/JSON-VBAProject/README.md

 VBA code written mainly to parse JSON API responses, query JSON data using JSON Path Expressions and return values into cells for Excel.

+It works with VBA Variants so this version is not for building and/or manipulating a JSON object tree.

+###

+JSON-VBAProject has 3 internal Private Modules and one Public frontend for Excel.
+This is to maintain some minimal encapsulation VBE provides.

+The Public Module JSON4Excel contains some example wrapper UDF functions with error handling.

+The three Private Modules are standalone and written intentionally in pure VBA independent of Excel.
+These are not exposed outside of the VBA Project:

+- JSONPARSE - parse JSON TEXT and store result in a VBA Variant
+- JSONPATH - query VBA Variant using JSON Path Expression Syntax
+- JSONGEN - generates JSON TEXT from VBA Variant

+The Project references Scripting.Dictionary.

 ### Parsing

 Conversion is rather straightforward and the implementation conforms most with I-JSON RFC 7493: